 Even though, I found a way to make french toast while on keto, I was not about to add a cream cheese filling to the top.
 The version I first tested was a modified egg loaf and that already had enough cream cheese in the batter to not need a filling.

-This week, I got the chance to try Sola Bread.
-As soon as touched the loaf, I knew that I’d be bringing Stuffed French Toast back into our lives in a way that was low carb and keto-friendly!
+It was only after I got the chance to try and touch Sola Bread that I knew I’d be bringing Stuffed French Toast back into our lives in a way that was low carb and keto-friendly!

 How to make Low Carb Stuffed French Toast